 FATF issued another document titled Jurisdictions under Increased Monitoring.
-Since the start of the COVID-19 pandemic, the FATF has provided some flexibility to jurisdictions not facing immediate deadlines to report progress on a voluntary basis.
-The following countries had their progress reviewed by the FATF since October 2022: Albania, Barbados, Burkina Faso, Cambodia, Cayman Islands, Gibraltar, Haiti, Jamaica, Jordan, Mali, Morocco, Myanmar, Panama, Philippines, Senegal, South Sudan, Türkiye, UAE, and Uganda.
-For these countries, updated statements are provided.
-The Democratic Republic of the Congo, Mozambique, and Tanzania chose to defer reporting; thus, the statements issued in October 2022 for that jurisdiction are included, but it may not necessarily reflect the most recent status of the jurisdiction's AML/CFT regime.
-Following the review, the FATF now also identifies Nigeria and South Africa.
-Morocco and Cambodia are no longer subject to increased monitoring.
+The FATF has provided some flexibility to jurisdictions not facing immediate deadlines to report progress on a voluntary basis.
+The following countries had their progress reviewed by the FATF since June 2023: Albania, Barbados, Burkina Faso, Cambodia, Cayman Islands, Democratic Republic of Congo, Gibraltar, Haiti, Jamaica, Jordan, Mali, Mozambique, Nigeria, Panama, Philippines, Senegal, South Africa, South Sudan, Tanzania, Türkiye, UAE, and Uganda.
+For these countries, updated statements are provided below.
+Cameroon, Croatia, Syria, and Vietnam chose to defer reporting; thus, the statements issued in October 2022 for those jurisdictions are included below, but it may not necessarily reflect the most recent status of the jurisdictions' AML/CFT regimes.
+Following review, the FATF now also identifies Bulgaria.

-(6 March 2023)
+(9 November 2023)